Ugenteraan/Masked-AutoEncoder-PyTorch/README.md

 ### Downstream Comparison

-As a sanity check, I re-trained the downstream model but this time, without loading the weights from the trained MAE encoder.
+As a sanity check, I ran another similar expriment of the downstream task but this time, without loading the weights from the trained MAE encoder.

 | ![Train Accuracy with MAE](readme_images/train_accuracy_without_mae_downstream.png) | ![Test Accuracy with MAE](readme_images/test_accuracy_without_mae_downstream.png) |
 |:--:|:--:|
 | Train Accuracy without MAE | Test Accuracy without MAE |

+Both the accuracies barely reached 3% over the 20 epochs.
 It's clear that the weight from the encoder makes a very huge difference.
 This shows that the concept of MAE works.

 ## Pretraining the MAE